READ INDIGENOUS

 JD Kurtness

-who won the Indigenous Voices Award for French Prose in 2018 for her novel De vengeance.
-A member of the Innu nation originally from Mashteuiatsh, Quebec, she published De vengeance, her debut novel, in 2017
+Who won the Indigenous Voices Award for French Prose in 2018 for her novel De vengeance, is a member of the Innu nation originally from Mashteuiatsh, Quebec.
+She published De vengeance, her debut novel, in 2017.

 Gabrielle L’Hirondelle Hill